willymcallister/willymcallister.github.io/_articles/circuit-terminology.md

 $\green{\text{Node}\,4}$ is the junction between resistors $\text R2, \text R4$, and $\text R5$.</p>
 </details>

 <details>
-<summary>Other definitions of <em>node</em></summary>
+<summary>other definitions of <em>node</em></summary>
-<p>Depending on your circuit analysis textbook or web resource, you may come across different definitions for the term <em>node</em>.
-Authors choose slightly different ways to teach circuit analysis.
-The goal is to come up with an organized approach for generating a system of independent simultaneous equations (we will do this in an upcoming article).
-There are a few ways to do this, and they all achieve the same goal, with slight variations in jargon.</p>

-<p>In some texts, a <em>node</em> is defined to be the junction between $3$ or more elements.
-In this teaching style, all nodes are included in a full circuit analysis.</p>
+<p>Depending on your textbook or web resource, you may come across other definitions of <em>node</em>.
+In some texts, a <em>node</em> is defined to be the junction between $3$ or more elements.</p>

 <p>Another term you may come across is <em>essential node</em>.
 This also means a node with $3$ or more connected elements.
-So in this teaching style, nodes have $2$ or more connections, and essential nodes have $3$ or more.
-Essential nodes *must* be included in a full circuit analysis.</p>
+In this teaching style, <em>nodes</em> have $2$ or more connections, and <em>essential nodes</em> have $3$ or more.</p>

-<p>Here at Spinning Numbers, we use the definition where a node is the junction between $2$ or more elements.
-With this definition, some nodes may be redundant (i.e. not independent).</p>

-<p>The $2$-element definition is used by circuit simulation programs like SPICE, which require every junction to have a unique name.
-That's one reason to use the term <em>node</em> for all junctions.</p>
+<p>Here at Spinning Numbers, I use the definition where a node is the junction between $2$ or more elements.
+This $2$-element definition is used by circuit simulation programs like SPICE because every junction has to have a unique name.</p>

 <p>All these shades of meaning have the same objective.
-There's no need to worry about which way is "right".
-If you use another reference alongside Spinning Numbers, check the specific definition of <em>node</em> to see if it's the same as the one we use here.</p>
+There's no need to worry about which way is right.
+If you use another reference alongside Spinning Numbers, check the definition of <em>node</em> to see if it's the same as we use here.</p>
 </details>

 #### Branch
 A *branch* is a connection between nodes.
 A branch contains an element (resistor, capacitor, source, etc.).
-The number of branches in a circuit is equal to the number of elements.
+The number of branches in a circuit is the same as the number of elements.

 **Problem 2: How many branches are in this circuit?**